nuxt-community/imagemin-module/README.md

 ## Options

-See [imagemin-webpack options](https://github.com/itgalaxy/imagemin-webpack#options) for the complete list of options available.
+See [image-minimizer-webpack-plugin](https://github.com/webpack-contrib/image-minimizer-webpack-plugin#options) for the complete list of options available.

 ### `enableInDev`